Lincoln College of Technology-Indianapolis

 - Lincoln Tech offers short-term, career-focused programs that span many different subject areas.
 Our automotive technology, skilled trades, allied health, and information technology training programs prepare students for future career success.
 Classes are taught by instructors who understand the demands of the industry, so you can get the automotive technology, electronics, information technology, health care and HVAC training that you need to succeed.
 You can study at one of our many locations in Philadelphia and Allentown, PA, Columbia, MD, Grand Prairie, TX, Indianapolis, IN, Melrose Park, IL, or Mahwah and Union, NJ.

-- The teacher population of 42 teachers has declined by 69% over five years.
+- The teacher population of 42 teachers has stayed relatively flat over five years.

 |Lincoln College of Technology-Indianapolis||(IN) Community College Avg.|